 - Should always depend on individual circumstances

-If you need to use reasonable force to respond to risks presented by incidents involving children with SEN, disabilities or medical conditions, you should consider the risks.
-This includes:
+If staff members need to use reasonable force to respond to risks presented by incidents involving children with SEN, disabilities, mental health problems or medical conditions, they should:

-- Carefully recognising the additional vulnerability of these groups
+- Carefully recognise the additional vulnerability of these groups

-- Considering your duties under the Equality Act 2010
+- Consider the school's duties under the Equality Act 2010